 Like suede, canvas requires that perfect cleaner, something strong enough to remove dirt but gentle enough not to stain the fabric.
 The Pink Miracle Shoe Cleaner checks these boxes and more.
 It’s an all-in-one shoe cleaner, concocted from saddle soap, gentle oils, and premium conditioners.

-This product will polish all washable leathers, vinyl, nubuck, suede, canvas and cloth shoes.
-And due to its non-toxic formula, Pink can also be used to clean various household items, like rugs, armchairs, couches, and more.
+This product will polish all washable leathers, vinyl, nubuck, suede, canvas and cloth shoes, and stick around your household for a while.
 To use, dampen the complimentary brush included with the kit, apply a small amount of cleaner to the brush—a dime-size amount goes a long way—and start scrubbing.
 After your shoes have been fully lathered, use a cloth to wipe away excess soap or water.